SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * How does this related to WCS metadata?
     * Stuart - Map generates WCS on the fly from the meta.
 Plus other WCS-related metadata is built from the metadata, e.g. `.observer_coordinate`.
     * FITS keys are flat, but many include both "normal" metadata keys as well as those used to create the WCS.
     * However, this is not always the case.
-In FITS with multiple extensions, the 0th extension has no data and "noraml" metadata, while other extensions have data and only WCS metadata.
+In FITS with multiple extensions, the 0th extension has no data and "normal" metadata, while other extensions have data and only WCS metadata.
     * Danny & Nabil - WCS information should be stored in a WCS object.
 That way they can be broken away from the rest of the metadata.
 Stuart was concerned by this.
     * Nabil - Where should the `observer_coordinate` live?
         * It currently lives at `Map.observer_coordinate` but is built of the fly from the metadata.